david11133/Softcart-E-commerce-data-pipeline/README.md

 ### 3. PostgreSQL Staging Data Warehouse
 - Task: Design a data warehouse star schema using pgAdmin ERD design tool, extract sales data from MySQL and catalog data from MongoDB, and store it in the PostgreSQL staging data warehouse.
 Generate reports such as total sales per year per country, total sales per month per category, total sales per quarter per country, and total sales per category per country.
 - Tools: PostgreSQL, pgAdmin.
-### 4. IBM Db2 Production Data Warehouse
+### 4. Snowflake Production Data Warehouse
-- Task: Create an IBM DB2 instance using the adjusted schema design, load sample datasets into the tables, write aggregation queries, and create a Materialized Query Table for future reports.
+- Task: Create a Snowflake instance using the adjusted schema design, load sample datasets into the tables, write aggregation queries, and create a Materialized Query Table for future reports.
-- Tools: IBM DB2.
+- Tools: Snowflake.
 ### 5. Python Scripts & Automation
 - Task: Automate the synchronization process between the staging data warehouse and production data warehouse by regularly updating the DB2 instance with new records from MySQL.
 - Tools: Python.